JoelEB/linode_setup/README.md

 This seems to be working with moderate success.

-I still can seem to access other files in `public_html`.
-Although, while http://touchdrums.com/phptest.php/ will show me the correct php page, http://www.touchdrums.com/phptest.php/, will not, it returns 404.
+~~I still can seem to access other files in `public_html`.
+Although, while http://touchdrums.com/phptest.php/ will show me the correct php page, http://www.touchdrums.com/phptest.php/, will not, it returns 404. ~~

-After uploading another test html page, neither http://www.touchdrums.com/electricblanket.html or http://touchdrums.com/electricblanket.html wil return anything.
+After uploading another test html page, ~~neither http://www.touchdrums.com/electricblanket.html or http://touchdrums.com/electricblanket.html will return anything. ~~

-Very odd.
+Still can't get the random html pages to show up, but the www. vs no ww. issue was due to me not adding the second alias to the `server_name` in the nginx .conf file for touchdrums.com.
+Adding change to file copy below.

 ---